RohilGupta/WarofRobots/README.md

 # WarofRobots
-An AI created to control a robot trapped in a battlefield against other robots
+An winning robot created to control a robot trapped in a battlefield against other robots